cosmosmrg/recipeBot/README.md

 # CrispyBot

+**Cautions**
+you need only 3 file which are api.js,bot.js and package.json other file will be generate from install and build

 * Claudiajs to manage AWS Lambda Function
 * spoonacular for researching recipe https://market.mashape.com/spoonacular/recipe-food-nutrition#
 * claudia-bot-builder to integrate with facebook messenger